marian-code/wikipedia-music-tags/code_changelog.md

 - 0.6a0
   - delete do not bother setting when api key or nltk data are manually downloaded
-  - fix manual google api search key running even if NO selcted
+  - fix manual google api search key running even if NO selected
   - fix extraction for endless forms most beautiful
   - fix as many bugs as possible
   - make parallel freezing, and package for release